Ax-Prover: A Deep Reasoning Agentic Framework for Theorem Proving in Mathematics and Quantum Physics: System Architecture

 \subsubsection{Prover}

 The Prover is the constructive core of the system.
 Its task is to transform unproven Lean theorems into completed proofs.
 Theorem proving requires both creativity -- finding the right lemma or using the right tactic -- and \m{rigor} -- ensuring that the structure and Lean code are syntactically correct.
-To achieve this, the Prover balances LLM-based heuristic exploration with rigorous Lean formalization aided by the MCP Lean tools made available by the \texttt{lean-lsp-mcp} (see Section \ref{subsec:tools}).
+To achieve this the Prover balances LLM-based heuristic exploration with rigorous Lean formalization aided by the MCP Lean tools made available by the \texttt{lean-lsp-mcp} (see Section \ref{subsec:tools}).

-We instruct the Prover to carry out its task following \m{an incremental, step-by-step approach, and to write each update to the theorem proof to a .lean file.} This is for two reasons: first, it satisfies the requirements of the MCP Lean tools, some of which need a \texttt{.lean} file path to inspect the code contained within; second, it allows the user to inspect the proof process in real time.
-In Figure \ref{fig:prover_steps}, we present Lean code snippets at important stages of this process. \m{Initially, the Prover \textbf{identifies target theorems}, by scanning Lean files for unfinished proofs marked with \texttt{sorry}, a placeholder tactic indicating an incomplete proof (top-left).
+We instruct the Prover to carry out its task following \m{an incremental, step-by-step approach, and to write each update to the theorem proof to a \texttt{.lean} file.} This is for two reasons: first, it satisfies the requirements of the MCP Lean tools, some of which need a \texttt{.lean} file path to inspect the code contained within; second, it allows the user to inspect the proof process in real time.
+In Figure \ref{fig:prover_steps}, we present the main stages of the Prover process. \m{Initially, the Prover \textbf{identifies target theorems} by scanning the input Lean file for unfinished proofs marked with \texttt{sorry}, a placeholder tactic indicating an incomplete proof (top-left).
 Then, it \textbf{writes a proof sketch}, a coarse-grained natural language outline of the proof’s logical flow which breaks down a complex proof into more manageable steps (top-right).
-Next is \textbf{formalization}, where each step in the sketch is formalized into a Lean statement starting with \texttt{have} and ending with \texttt{sorry} (bottom-left); this brings into Lean's proof context new statements that are to be proven from earlier hypotheses of the theorem.
+Next is \textbf{formalization}, where each step in the sketch is formalized into a Lean statement starting with \texttt{have} and ending with \texttt{sorry} (bottom-left); allowing the prover to see the original theorem statement broken down into current and next steps within the lean context.
 Then, the Prover goes through each step sequentially, proposing Lean tactics to substitute each \texttt{sorry}.
 After completing each step, the Prover uses a specific Lean tool, \texttt{lean\_diagnostic\_messages} (see Section \ref{subsec:tools}) to assess if the generated step is correct.
 If critical errors are detected or a \texttt{sorry} is still present, the Prover attempts to fix the error or correct its reasoning.
-When all the steps are correctly solved, the Prover \textbf{ends its task} (bottom-right).}
+When all steps are correctly solved, the Prover \textbf{ends its task} (bottom-right).}